Soccer-Celtic champions, Hearts relegated as Scottish season ends due to pandemic

 "It is our belief that this resolution, if supported, will provide an opportunity to avoid disproportionately disadvantaging -- financially and otherwise -- any club," Hearts said.
 "This is possibly the final chance for our game to stand together, protect each other and not only survive but flourish in the aftermath of this terrible pandemic.

-Scotland's three lowest tiers were ended immediately in April, with positions also decided on a points-per-game average, although the door was left open for a resumption of the Premiership.
-That has now been ruled out.
+Scotland's three lowest tiers were ended immediately in April, with positions also decided on a points-per-game average.
 Dundee United, Raith Rovers and Cove Rangers were declared winners of the Championship, League One and League Two and the SPFL released end-of-season payments of over 1.8 million pounds ($2.18 million) to clubs to ease their financial burden.

-"We would all have rather seen the league season played out on pitches, in stadiums and in front of supporters," SPFL chairman Murdoch MacLennan said.
-"COVID-19 has wreaked havoc on sporting competitions around the world and the repercussions will be felt for a long time."

-Celtic Chief Executive Peter Lawwell dedicated the club's title, their 51st compared to Rangers' 54, to the fans.
-"I am so proud of our team and proud of you for all you have given us," he said on Celtic's website http://www.celticfc.net/news/18099.

 ($1 = 0.8256 pounds)